We are delighted to announce the Analytical Science Twitter Poster Conference (#RSCAnalyticalPoster) will be happening February 5 to February 6 2015!

 - Your twitter ID

-We look forward to tweeting you next February!
+We look forward to meeting you in February!

 Frequently Asked Questions (will be regularly updated)